-Writing in his book “Flourish” about positive psychology, Martin Seligman says “very little that is positive is solitary.” * He points out that the last time you laughed uproariously, the last time you felt meaning and purpose in your life, and the time you felt proud of your accomplishments, happened in the presence of other people.
-In fact he says “other people are the best antidote to the downs of life and the single most reliable up”.*
+Like it or not, you need people more than you realise.
+Writing in his book “Flourish”, Martin Seligman says “very little that is positive is solitary.” * He points out that the last time you laughed uproariously, you felt meaning and purpose in your life, and the time you felt proud of your accomplishments, happened with other people.
+In fact, he says “other people are the best antidote to the downs of life and the single most reliable up”.*

 The Theology of Relationship.

-I don’t want to get theological on you so early, but the truth is, the bible tells us God made you in His image and the curious thing about that is, it also tells us God is three persons in one.
+The truth is, the bible tells us God made you in His image and the curious thing about that is, God is three persons in one.
 That means the Father, Son and Holy Spirit have been in an intimate relationship from eternity past and will be eternally into the future.
-It therefore goes without saying that, because you are made in the image of God, you have within you a desperate need for others.
-This need for intimacy with others is built into your very being.
-I believe that is where your sex drive comes from, but don’t use that as an excuse to have sex with anybody.
+It therefore goes without saying that, because you are made in the image of God, you have within you, a serious need for others.
+It is built into your very being.
+That’s where your sex drive comes from, but don’t use that as an excuse to have sex with anybody.
 It’s intimacy you need more than sex.

 The Problem of Retirement